cleanstart-dev/cleanstart-use-cases/debug-hardened-images/README.md

 docker rm inspect-ubu
 ```

-Every number in the table above was produced by these exact commands.
+Every number in the comparison table above was produced by these exact commands.
+Run them against any hardened image of your choice and the techniques in this repo will apply the same way.

 ---